opensearch-project/project-meta/COMMUNICATIONS.md

   * You may add your interests or keywords in the “What I do” section of your profile along with your Title and Company/Organization.
 This helps participants network and connect with each other by common interests.
-No anonymous display names are allowed.
   * Feel free to update your profile photo to something unique to you.
 All profile photos are subject to the
     [OpenSearch Code of Conduct](CODE_OF_CONDUCT.md) policies.